operasoftware/operaprestodriver/README.md

 * Failing test for getting window handles after closing a window
 * Problems with coordinates on moving mouse back and forth past view port
 * Closing the final browser window causes an exception
+* Tests for typing multibyte characters will fail on Windows unless you have the correct charset